Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/tutorials/goldenpath_series/gp_module_one.md

 ```
 </details>

 `NetworkManager` implements the singleton pattern as it declares its singleton named `Singleton`.
 This is defined when the `MonoBehaviour` is enabled.
-This component also contains very useful properties, such as `IsClient`, `IsServer`, and `IsLocalClient`.
+This component also has useful properties, such as `IsClient`, `IsServer`, and `IsLocalClient`.
 The first two dictate the connection state we have currently established that you will use shortly.

 We call these methods inside of `OnGUI()`.